gvauter/trestle-demo-03/markdown/profiles/ACME_custom_profile/pr/pr-2.md

 <!-- Subparts may be added with nested hash levels of the form ### My Subpart Name -->
 <!-- underneath the parent ## Control or ## Part being added -->
 <!-- See https://ibm.github.io/compliance-trestle/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring for guidance. -->

+## Control additional_process_guidance

+The process automation must be documented in Markdown.